Natural extensions of embeddable semigroup actions: Natural extensions

 \section{Natural extensions}

 A first step for building a natural extension of a semigroup action is to embed the given semigroup $S$ into a group $G$.
-We will say $S$ is \textbf{embeddable} whenever it admits an embedding $\eta\colon S\rightarrow G$ to a group $G$.
+We will say $S$ is \textbf{embeddable} whenever it admits an embedding $\eta\colon S\rightarrow G$, that is, an injective semigroup morphism, to a group $G$.
 In this case, we say that the pair $\receivingSgroup = (G,\eta)$ is a \textbf{receiving group}.
 Moreover, if $G=\langle \eta(S)\rangle$, we shall say that $\receivingSgroup$ is a \textbf{receiving $S$-group}; this is a particular case of the more general notion of \emph{$S$-group} discussed in \S \ref{section4-1}.
 Note that the embedding $\eta$ is an important part of the definition of receiving group; we shall see later that there are examples of groups $G$ that allow for different embeddings of the same semigroup $S$, which are non-equivalent in a way that is relevant to our concept of natural extension.
-Additionally, we will say that a semigroup $S$ is \textbf{left} (resp. \textbf{right}) \textbf{cancellative} if for every $a,b,c\in S$, $ab=ac$ (resp. $ba=ca$) implies that $b=c$, and \textbf{bicancellative} if it is both right and left cancellative.
+Additionally, we will say that a semigroup $S$ is \textbf{bicancellative} if for every $a,b,c\in S$, $ab=ac$ or $ba=ca$ imply that $b=c$.
 It is clear that a necessary condition for a semigroup to be embedded in a group is to be bicancellative.
 In a sense, bicancellative semigroups stand close to groups.
 In particular, a finite bicancellative semigroup must be a group.

-Given the previous discussion, and without loss of generality, from now on we will assume that $S$ is a bicancellative monoid.
-Notice that, in this case, $\eta(1_S) = 1_G$ for any receiving group $\receivingSgroup = (G,\eta)$.